If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 5. You Can’t Iron Away Shrinking or Puckering

-If you’ve run your embroidery through the washer and see new puckers around your design, this may be caused by the fabric and thread shrinking disproportionally.
+If you’ve washed your embroidery project in the washer and see new puckers around your design, this may be caused by the fabric and thread shrinking disproportionally.

-Unfortunately, if the shrinkage has caused wrinkles, you’ll not be able to press away this embroidery issue.
+Unfortunately, if the shrinkage has caused wrinkles, you’ll be unable to press away this embroidery issue.

 The same applies to significantly puckered designs because of poor stabilization or hooping.
 No amount of pressing will get rid of that type of puckering!